 Govt moves to resurrect Nepal Business Forum

-May 16, 2018-The government plans to restructure the Nepal Business Forum in a bid to breathe new life into the dormant institution.
+The government plans to restructure the Nepal Business Forum in a bid to breathe new life into the dormant institution.
 Established in 2010 to improve coordination between the government and the private sector, the forum has remained inactive for years.

 The revamped forum will have a mechanism to facilitate country specific bilateral economic relationships in trade, investment, technology transfer and tourism.